marcusnolan/restruction/README.md

 ### Code
 - All the code written for Restruction was written by me.
-- For the basics of the site I followed Code Institutes recorded videos but for all additional features, I went off piste and pushed my ability.
+- For the basics of the site I followed Code Institutes recorded videos but for all additional features, I went off-piste and pushed my ability.
 - I also use Materialize CSS as a framework which was helped a huge amount.

 ### Content